malware-dev/MDK-SE/README.md

 If you see an error in Visual Studio like:
 >Unable to create project (MDK.Services.IngameScriptWizard does not exist)

-Make sure you're up to date with the latest version of Visual Studio.
+Make sure you're up to date with the latest version of Visual Studio 2022.

-### Visual Studio 2022 Support...?
-... is in preview right now (see releases) and will be publicly released very soon once I feel it has been thoroughly enough tested.

 ### General features
 * Helps you create a fully connected script project in Visual Studio, with all references in place